 Tyre size and tyre pressure for the Honda CB650R

-The Honda CB650R has the following tyres and tyre sizes standard:
+The Honda CB650R ships with Metzeler Roadtec tyres.
+It has the following tyre sizes, and pressures standard:

 About the Honda CB650R

-This bike comes with the Honda Selectable Torque Control (HSTC) which controls the engine’s torque output by detecting differences in the slip ratio between front and rear wheels.
+This bike comes with the Honda Selectable Torque Control (HSTC), Honda’s name for traction control, which controls the engine’s torque output by detecting differences in the slip ratio between front and rear wheels.

-As for safety and security features, the CBR650R is fitted with a dual-channel Anti-lock Braking System (ABS), the aforementioned LED lights add that crucial visibility for the road, and the Honda Intelligent Security System (HISS).
+As for safety and security features, the CB650R has ABS, LED lights, and the Honda Intelligent Security System (HISS).

 Manual for the Honda CB650R